NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/atlantic_city/hazard_characterization.rst

 ..
 [NJDEP15]
    New Jersey Department of Environmental Protection (NJDEP) (2015), Damage Assessment Report on the Effects of Hurricane Sandy on the State of New Jersey's Natural Resources.

+..
+[NJSHMP]
+   State of New Jersey Office of Emergency Management (2012), The State of New Jersey's Hazard Mitigation Plan, http://ready.nj.gov/mitigation/2012-mitigation-plan.shtml.